 A CSAT Score Bar Chart or NPS Chart gives a complete picture of the user’s opinion from a bulk of textual information.
 The whisker box represents the score.

 You can deploy this chart to visualize your survey data with full confidence.
 Besides, this chart is straightforward to read and understand.
-So your audience won’t end up being confused when you incorporate it in your survey results presentation story.
+So your audience won’t end up being confused when you incorporate it into your survey results presentation story.

 The CSAT Score or Net Promoter Score (NPS) is a popular customer feedback metric that indicates the likelihood of people promoting a particular brand to their friends and family.